Banking

 Overview

 Banking represents a core financial service in a robust economy.
-It serves as a vital financial intermediary between savers and consumers/producers.
+As financial intermediaries, banks bring savers and consumers together so that idle funds can be re-deployed into the economy.

-As a firm, a bank can be analyzed in the same fashion as any other firm, however, there are additional complexities.
+As a firm, a bank can be analyzed in the same fashion as any other firm, however, the financial aspects of a bank create additional complexities.

 Bank Data